Chemistry-Mike/Chemistry-Mike.github.io/_posts/2025-10-26-Fancy-Prolines.md

 </div>

 The fancyProlines.py script is now an essential tool for my IDP research, and I hope it helps bring the same level of visual clarity to yours!

+You can download the **[fancyProlines.py script here](https://raw.githubusercontent.com/chemistry-mike/Chemistry-Mike.github.io/main/path/to/fancyProlines.py)** and follow the instructions below!